3scale-labs/3scale-envoy/README.md

 ## Getting started

-First, this is design to work together with a 3scale account, either SaaS or on-premises.
+3scale-envoy is design to work together with a 3scale account, either SaaS or on-premises, the service you want to expose, will need to be configured with the "Apicast Self-managed" integration method, with the "Production Public Base URL", and "Private Base URL" values set and the configuration should be promoted to the production environment in 3scale.

-3scale-envoy requires the following information:
+Additionally 3scale-envoy requires the following information:

 * **3scale Admin URL**: The admin portal of your tenant, for ex "https://mytenant-admin.3scale.net:443/"
 * **ServiceID**: The Service ID of the API to expose via envoy.